• Tentang UGM

 activitiesActivityCESASS Chat - engIntern's Activitiesinternshipshort news Tuesday, 2 December 2025

 Yogyakarta, November 28, 2025 — “Aquaculture and mangrove clearance sit at the intersection of Indonesia’s primary development challenges: food insecurity, intransigent poverty, and climate instability.”
-This issue formed the central discussion of CESASS-CHAT #4, hosted by the Center for Southeast Asian Social Studies, Universitas Gadjah Mada (CESASS UGM).
+This issue formed the central discussion of CESASS-CHAT #4, hosted by the Center for Southeast Asian Social Studies at Universitas Gadjah Mada (CESASS UGM).

 The session featured Edward Atkinson, a student of International Security Studies and Development Studies at the Australian National University (ANU).
 He delivered a presentation on the topic of “Aquaculture and Climate Resilience in Indonesia”. read more